Lead Opinion

 II

-The Court found that Evans’ confession constituted just such a “powerfully incriminating extrajudicial statemen[t],” and that its introduction into evidence, insulated from cross-examination, violated Bruton‘s
+The Court found that Evans’ confession constituted just such a “powerfully incriminating extrajudicial statemen[t],” and that its introduction into evidence, insulated from cross-examination, violated Bruton’s Sixth Amendment rights.
+Id., at 135.

 In Richardson v.
 Marsh, supra, the Court considered a redacted confession.
-The case involved a joint murder trial of Marsh and Williams.
+The ease involved a joint murder trial of Marsh and Williams.
 The State had redacted the confession of one defendant, Williams, so as to “omit all reference”

-“that the Confrontation Clause is not violated by the admission of a nontestifying codefendant‘s confession with a proper limiting instruction when, as here, the confession is redacted to eliminate not only the defendant‘s name, but any reference to his or her existence.”
+“that the Confrontation Clause is not violated by the admission of a nontestifying eodefendant’s confession with a proper limiting instruction when, as here, the confession is redacted to eliminate not only the defendant’s name, but any reference to his or her existence.”
 Id., at 211.

 The Court added: “We express no opinion on the admissibility of a confession in which the defendant’s name has been replaced with a symbol or neutral pronoun.”
 Id., at 211, n.
 5.

-Originally, the codefendant‘s confession in the case before us, like that in Bruton, referred to, and directly implicated, another defendant.
-The State, however, redacted that confession by removing the nonconfessing defendant‘s name.
-Nonetheless, unlike Richardson‘s redacted confession, this confession refers directly to the “existence” of the nonconfessing defendant.
-The State has simply replaced the nonconfessing defendant‘s name with a kind of symbol, namely, the word “deleted” or a blank space set off by commas.
+Originally, the codefendant’s confession in the ease before us, like that in Bruton, referred to, and directly implicated, another defendant.
+The State, however, redacted that confession by removing the nonconfessing defendant’s name.
+Nonetheless, unlike Richardson’s redacted confession, this confession refers directly to the “existence” of the noncon-fessing defendant.
+The State has simply replaced the non-confessing defendant’s name with a kind of symbol, namely, the word “deleted” or a blank space set off by commas.
 The redacted confession, for example, responded to the question “Who was in the group that beat Stacey,” with the phrase, “Me, , and a few other guys.”
 See Appendix, infra, at 199.
 And when the police witness read the confession in court, he said the word “deleted” or “deletion” where the blank spaces appear.
-We therefore must decide a question that Richardson left open, namely, whether redaction that replaces a defendant‘s name with an obvious indication of deletion, such as a blank space, the word “deleted,” or a similar symbol, still falls within Bruton‘s protective rule.
+We therefore must decide a question that Richardson left open, namely, whether redaction that replaces a defendant’s name with an obvious indication of deletion, such as a blank space, the word “deleted,” or a similar symbol, still falls within Bruton’s protective rule.
 We hold that it does.

 For another thing, the obvious deletion may well call the jurors’ attention specially to the removed name.
-By encouraging the jury to speculate about the reference, the redaction may overemphasize the importance of the confession‘s accusation-once the jurors work out the reference.
-That is why Judge Learned Hand, many years ago, wrote in a similar instance that blacking out the name of a codefendant not only “would have been futile. . . .
+By encouraging the jury to speculate about the reference, the redaction may overemphasize the importance of the confession’s accusation — once the jurors work out the reference.
+That is why Judge Learned Hand, many years ago, wrote in a similar instance that blacking out the name of a codefendant not only “would have been futile....
 [T]here could not have been the slightest doubt as to whose names had been blacked out,” but “even if there had been, that blacking out itself would

-Finally, Bruton‘s protected statements and statements redacted to leave a blank or some other similarly obvious alteration function the same way grammatically.
+Finally, Bruton’s protected statements and statements redacted to leave a blank or some other similarly obvious alteration function the same way grammatically.
 They are directly accusatory.
 Evans’ statement in Bruton used a proper name to point explicitly to an accused defendant.
-And Bruton held that the “powerfully incriminating” effect of what Justice Stewart called “an out-of-court accusation,” 391 U. S., at 138 (concurring opinion), creates a special, and vital, need for cross-examination-a need that would be immediately obvious had the codefendant pointed directly to the defendant in the courtroom itself.
-The blank space in an obviously redacted confession also points directly to the defendant, and it accuses the defendant in a manner similar to Evans’ use of Bruton‘s name or to a testifying codefendant‘s accusatory finger.
-By way of contrast, the factual statement at issue in Richardson-a statement about what others said in the front seat of a car-differs from directly accusatory evidence in this respect, for it does not point directly to a defendant at all.
+And Bruton held that the “powerfully incriminating” effect of what Justice Stewart called “an out-of-court accusation,”

 We concede certain differences between Bruton and this case.
 A confession that uses a blank or the word “delete” (or, for that matter, a first name or a nickname) less obviously refers to the defendant than a confession that uses the defendant’s full and proper name.
 Moreover, in some instances the person to whom the blank refers may not be clear: Although the followup question asked by the State in this case eliminated all doubt, the reference might not be